-In order to use prioritization, the "Expert Mode" must be enabled in the user interface of the FRITZ!Box.
+In order to use prioritization, the Expert Mode must be enabled in the user interface of the FRITZ!Box.

 - 1. Start a web browser on your computer and enter fritz.box in the address field of the browser. - 2.
-Click "Expert Mode" in the "System" menu, enable the setting "Show expert settings" and confirm this setting by clicking "Apply".
+Click "Expert Mode" in the System menu, enable the setting "Show expert settings" and confirm this setting by clicking "Apply".

-Menu The "Prioritization" menu is located in the "Internet" menu.
+The "Prioritization" menu is located under "Internet".